apache/beam/website/www/site/content/en/documentation/sdks/go-cross-compilation.md

 See [BEAM-11704](https://issues.apache.org/jira/browse/BEAM-11704) for the current state of ARM64 container support.

 Because Go is statically compiled, there are no runtime dependencies on a specific Go version for a container.
-The Go version you use to compile your binary will be what your workers execute with.
+The Go release used to compile your binary will be what your workers execute.
+Be sure to update to a recent [Go release](https://go.dev/doc/devel/release) for best performance.